react-native-component/react-native-smart-security-text/README.md

 ## Usage

-Install the button from npm with `npm install react-native-smart-security-text --save`.
+Install the package from npm with `npm install react-native-smart-security-text --save`.
 Then, require it from your app's JavaScript files with `import SecurityText from 'react-native-smart-security-text'`.

 ```js